immcantation/presto/docs/workflows/Stern2014_Workflow.rst

 Field                 Description
 ===================== ===============================
 BARCODE               UMI sequence
-CONSCOUNT             Number of reads in the UMI group PRCONS                Consensus primer name
+SEQCOUNT              Number of total reads in the UMI group CONSCOUNT             Number of reads used for the UMI consensus PRIMER                Set of primer names in the UMI group PRCONS                Consensus primer name
-ERROR                 Average mismatch rate from consensus
+PRCOUNT               Count of primers in the UMI group PRFREQ                Frequency of primers in the UMI group ERROR                 Average mismatch rate from consensus
 ===================== ===============================